 Synopsis

 For as long as she could remember, Jackie Mitchell’s father told Jackie she could be good at whatever she wanted, as long as she worked hard at it.
 Jackie worked at baseball and before long she could outplay anyone in her neighborhood even the boys.
 On April 2, 1931, the famous New York Yankees stopped in Tennessee for an exhibition game against the unknown Chattanooga Lookout baseball team.
-Jackie Mitchell, a seventeenyearold girl, made baseball history by striking out both Babe Ruth and Lou Gehrig.
+Jackie Mitchell, a seventeen-year-old girl, made baseball history by striking out both Babe Ruth and Lou Gehrig.

 Read entire main selection text, keeping in mind the Big Ideas and Key Understandings.